 Akai: Brand overview

 Founded in 1929 as a modest workshop specializing in radio repair, Akai was the brainchild of Masukichi Akai and his brother Saburo, who lived in Tokyo.
-After World War II, the duo officially founded Akai Electric Company Ltd. in 1946, expanding their business to include the manufacture of radios and a variety of audio equipment.
+After World War II, the duo officially founded Akai Electric Company Ltd. in 1946, expanding their business to manufacture radios and a variety of audio equipment.

 In the 1950s, Akai began to expand beyond Japan and export its products worldwide.
 The company quickly gained a reputation for producing high-quality audio recording devices.
 In the 1960s, the company was at the forefront of innovation, creating cartridge and reel-to-reel tape recorders.